Are you wanting to purchase water kefir grains? Not sure of whether to choose live or dehydrated grains?

 We do not recommend adding fruit or other flavoring to the water kefir with the grains during the first ferment.
 Some fruits and other flavouring may be damaging to the water kefir grains.
 Flavors can be added to the second ferment.

 Use a bottle brush or a clean dish rag to wipe down your growing jar and bottle but refrain from using soap.
-Also try using baking soda and vinegar.
-Let the jar and bottle soak in warm water and vinegar, add baking soda and use a bottle brush or clean dish rag to scrub off any stubborn residue.?
+You can try using baking soda and vinegar.
+Let the jar and bottle soak in warm water and vinegar, add baking soda and use a bottle brush or clean dish rag to scrub off any stubborn residue.

 Share them with a friend!
 Water kefir grains have been passed down from person to person for centuries.
 Buy your friend a Happy Gut water kefir kit, share your grains and teach them how they can #smileontheinside.

 Add them to smoothies.
 They are totally edible and will super boost your gut bacteria and immune system.

 We recommend putting your water kefir into the fridge when it has reached your desired flavour and carbonation level.

 If you leave it on the counter in the swivel top bottle, it will continue to ferment and have less sugar content.
 If you choose to leave it on the counter be sure to ‘burp’ it at least every day to ensure it does not explode.